canonical/craft-artifacts/docs/release-notes/index.rst

 Release notes
 =============

-This page lists past release notes for Starcraft, summarising new features, bug fixes and backwards-incompatible changes in each version.
-It also contains the release and support policies for Starcraft.
+This page lists past release notes for Craft Artifacts, summarising new features, bug fixes and backwards-incompatible changes in each version.
+It also contains the release and support policies for Craft Artifacts.

 Current releases